 Step 1: Download Tor

 You cannot use Chrome, Safari, or Firefox.
 These browsers will not be able to resolve the .onion address, and they leak data like DNS requests.
 Go to the official Tor Project website and download the Tor Browser.
-This is the only way to open .onion links safely.
+You can read more about what is tor to understand why this specific browser is required.

 Step 2: Connect to a VPN (Optional but Recommended)